 The annual increase streak could be much longer.
 But, the company paused dividend growth in 2009.
 They did so to navigate the depths of the recession during that time.

 In recent years press releases communicating quarterly dividend payments, management states:

 “UPS has a long commitment to cash dividends.
 For nearly 50 years, the company has either increased or maintained its dividend.
 Since 2000, UPS’s dividend has more than quadrupled.”

 I like when a company makes a point of touting its dividend history.
 It tells me that paying consistent and increasing dividends are part of their culture of rewarding investors.

 UPS STOCK DIVIDEND GROWTH

 Revenue growth has been steady.
-It has compounded 5% annually over the past 7 years.
-Revenues are directly impacted by
+It has compounded nicely over the long term.

 - Global economic growth

 UPS STOCK DIVIDEND PAYOUT RATIO

 The company’s historical earnings trend is generally favorable.